 - (1) Quid Pro Quo sexual harassment against a student occurs when decisions regarding grades, housing, scholarships, or participation in college activities and programs are conditional based on submission to requests for sexual favors.
 An employee is subject to tangible employment action sexual harassment when a term or condition of employment (e.g., pay or an employment benefit) is promised to an employee, or withheld from an employee because of the employee's response to a superior's request for sexual favors. - (2) Sexual violence.
 State law on sexual assault and other forms of sexual violence can be confusing, in part because terms such as sexual assault, rape, etc., have definitions that may vary across states.
 Given that this Policy applies to prohibited acts of sexual misconduct in the College's academic programs and activities anywhere in the United States or in the world, this Policy does not adhere to a particular state's criminal or civil definitions of acts of sexual violence. - a.
 Sexual assault is an actual, attempted, or threatened sexual act with another person without that person's consent.
-Sexual assault occurs with any of the following: - Intentional and unwelcome sexual touching (including undressing or sexually exposing another person) without their consent is non- consensual touching.
-It also includes coercing or forcing, or attempting to coerce or force another person to touch you, touch themselves, or a third party; - Any sexual act where force, violence, coercion, or deception is used to engage in sexual conduct without the consent of another individual; - Any sexual conduct with an individual who is unable to give consent (e.g., someone who is incapacitated or asleep); - Any instance where an individual asserts that they can give consent to sexual contact on behalf of another person; - Sexual Intimidation, which includes, but is not limited to, stalking, cyber-stalking, bullying, or cyber-bullying; - Hazing of a sexual nature; and - Rape or attempted rape.
-This Policy defines rape as an act of completed or attempted sexual intercourse or penetration (i.e., anal, oral, or vaginal), however slight, with any body part or any object, by one person upon another person without consent non-consensual sexual intercourse. - b.
+Sexual assault occurs when any of the following conditions are true: - Intentional and unwelcome sexual touching (including undressing or sexually exposing another person) without their consent is non- consensual touching.
+It also includes coercing or forcing, or attempting to coerce or force another person to touch you, touch themselves, or a third party; - Any sexual act where force, violence, coercion, or deception is used to engage in sexual conduct without the consent of another individual; - Any sexual conduct with an individual who is unable to give consent; - Allowing others to have sex with an incapacitated person; - Sexual Intimidation, which includes, but is not limited to, stalking, cyberstalking, bullying, or cyber-bullying; - Hazing of a sexual nature; and - Rape or attempted rape.
+This Policy defines rape as an act of completed or attempted sexual intercourse or penetration (i.e., anal, oral, or vaginal), however slight, with any body part or any object, by one person upon another person without consent - non-consensual sexual intercourse. - b.
 Domestic Violence includes acts of verbal, visual, and physical abuse committed by a current or former spouse of the victim, by a person with whom the victim shares a child in common, by a person who cohabitates with or previously cohabitated with the victim as a spouse or intimate partner, or by any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of a U.S. state.